Modern Times

 Lowly, lowly, low

-Outside the window the frosty moonlight hung
+Outside the window, the frosty moonlight hung

-On the midnight snow
+On the evening snow

 So we pulled our scarves around our faces in the night

-Huddled on the doorsteps where the fairylights shone bright
+Huddled on the doorsteps where the fairy lights shone bright

 Singing Christmas carols while our breath hung in the light